sniafas/theses/README.md

 ### Msc Thesis - Photography Style Analysis using ML

 This thesis aims to recognize and quantify image aesthetics in a certain photography style (bokeh) which is characterized from the level in depth of field.
-The problem is treated as a task related to image aesthetics quality assessment approached with deep active learning.
+The problem is treated as a task related to image aesthetics quality assessment.
+In addition we suggest a method to improve active learning strategies for any image classification task using deep active learning with custom and pre-trained CNN model architectures.